click on above for the document pdf to open in new tab

 Young District Medical Centre has developed a protocol for the handling of complaints concerning the work of our practice.

 We welcome feedback.
 Most complaints arise out of communication errors or misunderstandings, particularly with telephone calls.
-Complaints will be referred to the Practice Manager and replies by phone within 2 working days if possible or by mail within one week of the complaint being received.
-Alternatively, contact the Doctor involved in your care, in person or in writing.
+Complaints will be referred to your treatind doctor and replies by phone within 5 working days if possible or by mail within two weeks of the complaint being received.
+Alternatively, contact the Practice Manager in your care, in person or in writing.

 If you have any comments or suggestions about the work of Young District Medical Centre please contact the Practice Manager